alan-platform/alan-platform.github.io/pages/future.md

 Alan is already used by [M-industries](https://www.m-industries.com) and [Kjerner](https://www.kjerner.com/) to build solutions for their clients.
 However, we're not done yet improving the platform and creating new and better features.

-Short term we want to finish our new permission model, which will move away from strictly roles based rules to fully dynamic and contextual permissions and specific ownership.
-Assigning todos works just like assigning ownership, so we're tackling that in the same development cycle.

 Long term plans include:

 - Todos could become a primary driver for the interaction with an application.